On mapping class groups and their TQFT representations: Higher genus representations

 We fix a natural number $p\geq 3$, called the {\em level} of the TQFT.
 For the sake of simplicity we only consider odd $p$ here, the construction for even $p$ requires only a few modifications (see \cite{BHMV,Marche}).
 We define the {\em set of colours} in odd level $p$ to be $\mathcal C_p=\{0,2,4,\ldots,p-3\}$.
 An edge colouring of $\mathfrak G$ is called {\em $p$-admissible} if the triangle inequality is satisfied at any trivalent vertex of $\mathfrak G$ and the sum of the three colours around a vertex is bounded by $2(p-2)$.
 Then there exists a basis of the space of conformal blocks $W_{g, (i_1,i_2,\ldots,i_r)}$ associated to the closed surface $\Sigma_g$ with $r$ banded points coloured by $i_1,i_2,\ldots,i_r\in \mathcal C_p$ which is indexed by the set of all $p$-admissible colouring's of $\mathfrak G$ extending the boundary colouring.
 Note that banded points coloured by $0$ do not contribute.

 Observe that an admissible $p$-colouring of $\mathfrak G$ provides an element of the skein module $S_{A}(H_g)$ of the handlebody with banded boundary points coloured $(i_1,i_2,\ldots,i_r)$, evaluated at the primitive $2p$-th root of unity $A$ (see \cite{Lickorish3}).
-This skein element is obtained by cabling the edges of $\mathfrak G$ by the Jones-Wenzl idempotents prescribed by the colouring and having banded points colours prescribed.
+This skein element is obtained by cabling the edges of $\mathfrak G$ by the Jones-Wenzl idempotents prescribed by the colouring and with prescribed colours at the banded points.
 We suppose that $H_g$ is embedded in a standard way into the $3$-sphere $S^3$, so that the closure of its complement is also a genus $g$ handlebody $\overline{H}_g$.
 There is then a sesquilinear form:

 defined by

 Here $x\sqcup y$ is the element of $S_{A}(S^3)$ obtained by the disjoint union of $x$ and $y$ in $H_g\cup\overline{H}_g=S^3$, and $\langle \; \rangle: S_{A}(S^3)\to \C$ is the Kauffman bracket invariant (see also \cite{Roberts1}).